-Around 60% of the

-companies in the precision

-fermentation space are
+~60% Around 60% of the companies in the precision fermentation space are focusing on the production of one or more of the six key dairy proteins.

 Meet the Scholars

 The Teagasc Walsh Scholarships Programme offers fantastic opportunities for postgraduate students wishing to pursue a PhD.
 For a better insight into what it is like to do a PhD, we spoke to several Walsh Scholars to hear their experiences and what they have learned.